cksystemsteaching/selfie/manuscript/architecture.md

 # 3. Architecture and Language

+The idea of this chapter is to explain how computers work and how to program them using a set of simple examples.
+The focus is on understanding the relationship of computer (architecture) and programming (language) as early as possible.
+This is in contrast to the traditional approach of teaching both topics in separate classes, or even just teaching programming without ever explaining how the machine works.
+We believe that knowing how computers work in principle is important for programming.
+Gladly, figuring out how they work is not that hard.

+[Computer Architecture][]
+: A set of rules and methods that describe the functionality, organization, and implementation of computer systems.

 Imagine you are taking a class to learn a foreign language.
 One particularly interesting type of class is when the language is taught by speaking in that language without using any other language.
 This means that as soon as the class starts the teacher exclusively speaks in the language that everyone would like to learn but does not understand.
 This approach anyway works because the teacher may use means of communication other than spoken language such as gestures, facial expressions, and even body language.
 Questions may be asked in a language that everyone understands but answers are always given in the foreign language.
 Students are anyway encouraged to use the foreign language as soon as possible and eventually even ask questions in that language.

 We do something similar here.
 We explain how a computer works using examples written in the language that the computer *speaks* but we do not yet understand.
 That language is called machine code.
 However, we use elementary and Boolean algebra that everyone is familiar with as *body language* to clarify the meaning of machine code.
 Hard to believe but machine code is so simple that elementary and Boolean algebra is enough.
 The only problem is that machine code is not really a language that anyone but a few computer engineers enjoy.
 Most code these days is actually written in higher-level programming languages.
 We therefore introduce in a number of examples a simple high-level programming language called C\*, pronounced *see star*.
 The meaning of C\* is explained using machine code as another type of body language.
 Interestingly, our understanding of machine code and how a computer works will also improve as a result.